LuluHuman/LuluBlocker/README.md

 <br/>
 <hr/>

-LuluBlocker is litterely an <a href="https://github.com/AdguardTeam/AdGuardHome/">AdGuard Home</a> with 1 setting changes :P
+LuluBlocker is litterely an <a href="https://github.com/AdguardTeam/AdGuardHome/">AdGuard Home</a> with 1 setting changed :P

 please don's sue me lol